Catmen (Kilrathi, Tabaxi)

 Lizardfolk (Lizardmen, Thepa)

-Created from some of the foulest of Mondain’s magics, lizard men were birthed from the combination of the wizard’s own expendable servants and great reptiles which dwelt in the Novian wetlands.
-Strong and dangerous in battle, these cool blooded creatures were once a significant threat to dungeon-faring adventurers in the earlier ages of Novia.
+Created from some of the foulest of Mondain’s magics, lizard men were birthed from the combination of the wizard’s own expendable servants and great reptiles which dwelt in the Sosarian wetlands.
+Strong and dangerous in battle, these cool blooded creatures were once a significant threat to dungeon-faring adventurers in the earlier ages of Sosaria.

 In this motley settlement, the lizard men appeared to divide themselves into tribal units based on pigmentation, with green, red and gray tribes living in distinct territories.
 Curiously, the gray lizard men (enigmatically referred to as the “Silent Ones”) were capable of pronouncing human language.